Ephesto: Ephesto (2007–2021)

 On July 15, Los Hijos del Averno defeated La Generación Dorada (Máscara Dorada, La Máscara and La Sombra) to win the CMLL World Trios Championship.
 They would lose the title to El Bufete del Amor (Marco Corleone, Máximo and Rush) on February 19, 2012.
-In March 2013, Ephesto was paired up with tecnicó wrestler for the 2013 Torneo Nacional de Parejas Increibles ("National Incredible Pairs Tournament") a tag team tournament where the concept was that rivals would be forced to work together to win the tournament.
+In March 2013, Ephesto was paired up with técnic wrestler Ángel de Oro for the 2013 Torneo Nacional de Parejas Increibles ("National Incredible Pairs Tournament") a tag team tournament where the concept was that rivals would be forced to work together to win the tournament.
 While the two managed to work together they still lost their first round match to the team of Diamante Azul and Euforia.
 On August 9, 2015, Los Hijos del Infierno defeated Los Reyes de la Atlantida ("The Kings of the Atlantis"; Atlantis, Delta and Guerrero Maya Jr.) to win the Mexican National Trios Championship, Ephesto's third trios title reign but the first under the "Ephesto" ring character.
 With the championship victory, Ephesto was eligible for the 2015 Universal Championship, where he was defeated by his tag team partner Mephisto.
 During Los Hijos del Infierno's championship reign they successfully defended the championship against both tecnicó trios (such as Ángel de Oro, Dragon Lee and Stuka Jr.) and rudo teams (such as Los Invasores; Olímpico, Kraneo and Ripper).
 In the 2016 Universal Championship tournament Ephesto was eliminated in the first round by La Máscara.
 In late 2016 Ephesto started a storyline rivalry with Guerrero Maya Jr. as the two found themselves on opposite sides in various six-man tag team matches.
 As the rivalry grew news outlest began speculating on if the two would put their masks on the line in a Lucha de Apuestas match.
 In January 2017, Ephesto made his Japanese debut by taking part in Fantastica Mania 2017, the annual tour co-produced by CMLL and New Japan Pro-Wrestling (NJPW).

+Panterita del Ring returns (2021-present)

+From 2021, he revived the Panterita del Ring gimmick to team with his son, Panterita del Ring Jr., who would eventually be re-gimmicked as the second Máscara Dorada.